gravitational/teleport/README.md

 The Teleport creators used to work together at Rackspace.
 We noticed that most cloud computing users struggle with setting up and configuring infrastructure security because popular tools, while flexible, are complex to understand and expensive to maintain.
 Additionally, most organizations use multiple infrastructure form factors such as several cloud providers, multiple cloud accounts, servers in colocation, and even smart devices.
 Some of those devices run on untrusted networks, behind third-party firewalls.
 This only magnifies complexity and increases operational overhead.

 We had a choice, either start a security consulting business, or build a solution that's dead-easy to use and understand.
 A real-time representation of all of your servers in the same room as you, as if they were magically _teleported_.
-And Teleport was born!
+Thus, Teleport was born!

 ## More Information